Hiranj-RKIT-Training/HTML/README.md

 ### SelectBox

-The <select> element defines a drop-down list:
+The <select> element defines a drop-down list :

 ```
 <label for="cars">Choose a car:</label>